Augmentedjs/next-core-bundle/README.md

 ### get

-Get a string from the bundle
+Get a string from the bundle by key

 #### Parameters

 -   `key` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** The key to find in the bundle

+Returns **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** Message from bundle, [key] if not found, or null if missing the key

 ##